indentapis/examples/webhooks/change/terraform-aws-okta-profile-webhook/readme.md

 npm run deploy:prepare # builds AWS Lambda layers
 ```

+#### Optional configuration items

+- **Note:** If you plan to use an Okta Service App for deployment, you do not need an Okta API token, but you must include your Service App Client ID and your private RSA key so the webhook can create signed Bearer tokens.
+  - If you plan to use an Okta API token you can leave the Okta Client ID and Okta Private Key variables empty
+- You can configure this webhook to use an AWS API Gateway Token by setting `create_api_key` to `true` in terraform.tfvars
+  - Note down your auto-generated API key during the deployment step

 Add the environment variables:

-    **Note:** If you plan to use an Okta Service App for deployment, you do not need to include an Okta API token but you must include your Service App Client ID and your private RSA key so the webhook can create a signed Bearer token.

-    If you plan to use an Okta API token you can leave the Okta Client ID and Okta Private Key variables empty

 ```bash
 mv terraform/config/example.tfvars terraform/config/terraform.tfvars